peteroupc/peteroupc.github.io/colorgen.md

 There are at least two conventions for XYZ colors:

 - In one convention ("absolute XYZ"), the Y component represents an absolute luminance in candelas per square meter (cd/m<sup>2</sup>).
 - In another convention ("relative XYZ"), the three components are normalized to a given white point and black point (usually those of a _reference medium_), such that Y ranges from 0 for black to a known value for white.
 Specifically, the relative XYZ color is the absolute XYZ color minus the black point, then divided by the absolute-Y difference between the white point and the black point, then multiplied by a normalizing factor such as 1 or 100.
-In this sense, the black point is generally, but not always, the absolute XYZ color `[0, 0, 0]`, that is, one having a Y component (absolute luminance) of 0 cd/m<sup>2</sup>.
+In this sense, the black point is generally, but not always, the absolute XYZ color `[0, 0, 0]` ("absolute black"), that is, one having a Y component (absolute luminance) of 0 cd/m<sup>2</sup>.

 In the following pseudocode&mdash;

-- `XYZFromsRGB(rgb)` converts a companded sRGB color (`rgb`) to an XYZ color, where an XYZ color with Y = 1 is the D65 white point (as is usual for sRGB), and `XYZTosRGB(xyz)` does the opposite conversion, and
+- `XYZFromsRGB(rgb)` converts a companded sRGB color (`rgb`) to a relative XYZ color such that Y ranges from 0 for "absolute black" to 1 for the D65 white point, and `XYZTosRGB(xyz)` does the opposite conversion, and
-- `XYZFromsRGBD50(rgb)` converts a companded sRGB color (`rgb`) to an XYZ color, where an XYZ color with Y = 1 is the D50 white point<sup>[(7)](#Note7)</sup>, and `XYZTosRGBD50(xyz)` does the opposite conversion (see note 3 later in this section).
+- `XYZFromsRGBD50(rgb)` converts a companded sRGB color (`rgb`) to a relative XYZ color such that Y ranges from 0 for "absolute black" to 1 for the D50 white point, and `XYZTosRGBD50(xyz)` does the opposite conversion (see note 2 later in this section).

 The pseudocode follows.